Logo

 Alert Details:

-sneaker waves and strong rip currents.
+increased risk of sneaker waves and strong rip currents.

 * WHERE...Pacific Coast beaches.